dregula/box-dicom-uploader/README.md

 mvn package
 ```

-And run the program with your Box developer credentials as environment variables:
+And run the program with your Box application tokens as environment variables:

 ```bash
 BOX_CLIENT_ID=client_id \